Wayne Garland: Cleveland Indians

 The Seitz decision allowed players to become free agents for the first time and 25 players entered the 1976 free-agent re-entry draft, which would allow teams to draft negotiating rights with players.
 Garland was selected in the draft by 12 teams, the maximum allowed.
-He signed a 10-year contract with the Cleveland Indians worth a reported $2.3 million, one of the richest of that initial free-agent class.
+He signed a 10-year contract with the Cleveland Indians worth a reported $2.3 million, one of the richest of that initial free-agent class, and the first 10-year contract for a player in major league history.

 Garland had a 13–19 record and a 3.59 ERA but began to feel pain in his pitching arm.
 In his first spring training game of 1978, he injured his arm, but continued pitching after receiving cortisone.
 After six regular season starts, he was diagnosed with a torn rotator cuff and underwent surgery.
 He would sit the rest of the season out while he recovered.

-He returned in 1979 but had two more stints on the disabled list and finished the year with a record of 4-10.
+He returned in 1979 but had two more stints on the disabled list and finished the year with a record of 4–10.
 Garland's 1980 campaign was a bit better as he threw 150 innings for Cleveland and had a record of 6–9, but threw a two-hit shutout on July 3.
 The 1981 season was interrupted by a players strike that lasted two months.
 He was working as a knuckleballer to overcome the shoulder injuries that damaged his arm.
 After the season, Garland was released by the Indians.
 After being released, he was unable to get a tryout with any major league teams or any AAA minor league clubs.
 He attempted a comeback as a knuckleballer with the Yankees AA minor league affiliate, but was released before getting another chance in the major leagues.